 Don’t Expect Instant Bonds

 I started my teaching job in Namibia assuming everyone would immediately become my friend.
 I was expecting lots of chit chat and open arms of welcoming from my colleagues.
 While some were definitely welcoming most kept a polite distance.
 It took a while before they opened up to me.
-I was also a foreigner and a black one at that – which made me a bit of an enigma.
+I was also a foreigner and a black one at that—this made me a bit of an enigma.

 It took some time but by about three months in we were all pretty chummy.
-So don’t feel funny if at first your new coworkers don’t seem to be warming up to you.
+So, don’t feel funny if at first your new coworkers don’t seem to be warming up to you.
 The local culture could be more reserved than your own.
 But over time things will likely ease up a bit.